Spiced Pumpkin Seed Brownies · GF (12 slices)

-So slip brownies into a round pan, bling ‘em out with emerald green pepitas and slice them into wedges and you have a dessert every bit as classy and fork-worthy as a torte, but American enough for Thanksgiving.
-I like baking them in cast iron, but then again I have a major obsession with cast iron on Thanksgiving.
-It has a look that feels rustic and unpretentious, yet inexplicably classy.
+So slip brownies into a round pan, bling ‘em out with emerald green pepitas and slice them into wedges and you have a dessert every bit as classy and fork-worthy as a torte.
+I like baking them in cast iron; it has a look that feels rustic and unpretentious, yet inexplicably classy.

-As written, these brownies have a gentle pumpkin pie-like spice, but give the batter a taste before pouring into the pan.
+As written, these brownies have a gentle hint of spice, but give the batter a taste before pouring into the pan.
 You can punch it up by tweaking the nutmeg, ginger and cloves a 1/4 teaspoon at a time; be a little braver when it comes to cinnamon and adjust it by the teaspoon.

 3 ounces cocoa, preferably Dutch process